There’s nothing more magical than the feeling you have when you wake up on Christmas day.

 Eggnog apparently derives from “egg grog,” which means an egg and rum drink.

 St Nicholas was originally a stern, harsh man holding a birch branch who symbolized discipline.

 Milk and cookies derive from an Old Dutch tradition of leaving food for St Nicholas on feast day.

 A Yule log is quite literally a giant log that is burnt during the 12 days of Christmas.

 Christmas was first recognized in the US in 1836.
-The first state being Alabama and the last was Oklahoma in 1970.
+The first state was Alabama, and the last was Oklahoma in 1970.

 In the 1950s, church leaders in Boston tried to ban the song “I Saw Mommy Kissing Santa Claus” as it supposedly promoted physical intimacy.